 At least that’s been my experience over the years working with parents of college-age kids.
 The CSS Profile is just not a simple tool to use, which is why we’ve always had lots of demand for services that assist parents with filling out this particularly complex application.

 Unfortunately, that’s about to change.
-I’ll explain below.
+I’ll explain it below.
 But if you’re here for help with completing your CSS Profile, this is the place to start.
 We have many CSS profile tips and tricks for you!

-Below, find answers to your Frequently Asked Questions on filling out CSS Profiles, followed by a few tips… essentially everything you need to know in order to finally get started on completing your CSS Profile.
+Below, find answers to your Frequently Asked Questions on filling out CSS Profiles, followed by CSS profile tips and tricks… essentially everything you need to know in order to finally get started on completing your CSS Profile.